Enome/enome.github.io/_posts/2014-04-07-lets-make-datepicker-with-react-js.markdown

 <small>I am using a few helper methods I created for moment.js in this example.
 You can find the code over [here]({{site.url}}/assets/datepicker/dates.js).</small>

-In this case when our component starts it will create a range of 5 dates with the today date as the third item.
+In this case when our component starts, it will create a range of 5 dates with the today date as the third item.

 Lets define our render method next and hook up some events and handlers.